 Here is where the problem lies: the FFEA data files are not structured in this way.
 The nodes are saved in one file, and are loaded into quite a complex, hierarchical object.
 In the file, and the object, there is no way of knowing which vertex each node belongs to.
 That information is given in the surface file\object (or the topology, as interior nodes form tetrahedrons, not triangles).
 Each vertex contains 3 nodes, but each node belongs to 3 different vertices, meaning that each node has be loaded three times.
 This has to happen for each frame in the trajectory.
 So, 100 frames of 1000 nodes doesn’t sound like much, but it means that 300,000 lookups have to be performed, along with a few tens of thousands of vertex normal calculations, which can take quite some time.

-I wish I could say I’d written some incredibly clever algorithm that does all of this much faster, but the reality is that no amount of clever algorithms can ever match up to that time-honoured tradition of cheating and making it look faster than it really is.
+I wish I could say I’d written some incredibly clever algorithm that does all of this much faster, but the reality is that no amount of clever algorithms can ever match up to that time-honoured tradition of cheating.

 Now that the way was paved to make the viewer more ‘interactive’, I looked at trying to add useful features (both for potential users of the software post-release, but also for the rest of my PhD!).
 First on the list was tracking element inversions.
 The simulation will often crash when a certain element ‘inverts’.
 This happens when a tetrahedron undergoes enough force to literally turn it inside-out.
 The result is that the element has a negative volume, and this cause the numerical integration function (which uses the Euler method) to become unstable.
 Luckily, when this happens, the software will tell you which element inverted.
 The problem is that there was no way of visualizing that element in the PyMOL plugin.
 Element indices could only be displayed as 3D models, and even then, you’re going literal needle-in-a-haystack mode.